 For five days he did not leave his apartment, he spent those days alone and mostly in bed.
-The hospital called three times, his friends six times, his father thirty eight times, he only picked up once to tell his employer that he was sick.
+The hospital called three times, his friends six times, his father thirty-eight times, but he only picked up once to tell his employer that he was sick.

 As a doctor in training, Ichigo had witnessed his share of humans dying before their time.
 There were exceptions, of course, but most patients took the news of their mortality the same way: Shock, sadness, perhaps helplessness with a dash of anger, then eventually, acceptance.